johannessonlab/johannessonlab.github.io/join/index.md

 ## Postdocs/Researchers

-There is currently internal opportunities for joining the lab as a researcher.
+We are hiring a research engineer and a postdoc.
+Applicants should have a strong interest in fungal biology.

+Find the positions here: [https://su.varbi.com/](https://su.varbi.com/)

+* Postdoc: SU FV-3097-25
+* Research engineer: SU FV-3098-25

 There are also several Swedish (e.g. Vetenskapsrådet, Wenner-Gren, Swedish Institute, Carl Tryggers) and international (e.g. Marie-Curie, Human Frontiers) funding bodies that provide fellowships for researchers who wish to conduct a post-doc with us.
 If you are interested in applying and your research interests are broadly similar to ours, please [contact Hanna Johannesson](mailto:hanna.johannesson@su.se).

 {% include section.html %}

 ## PhD students

-There are currently no PhD-openings in the lab.
+We are currently hiring two PhD students.

+Find the positions here: [https://su.varbi.com/](https://su.varbi.com/)

+* PhD student in Fungal Evolutionary Biology: SU FV-3100-25
+* PhD student in Fungal Biology: SU FV-3102-25

 {% include section.html %}